MonoidMusician/blog/sources/pickling.md

 Alternatively, you could write out a direct algorithm: take two objects at runtime and walk them recursively with the same kind of hashmap trick, comparing at which paths you see the objects, and then just make sure the shared references appear at the same minimal-paths from the root across their sharings.
 (You want to avoid cyclic recursions, of course, which does mean you will only look at minimal paths.)

-Iʼll call this … “graph equality”?
+Iʼll call this&nbsp;… “graph equality”?
 “Stable equality”?
 It is what Iʼve meant by “equivalence” all along.